Lessinghof, 1930–1931. Architect: Thomas Wechs. Photo: Daniela Christmann

 Together with the neighboring Schuberthof, the Lessinghof has been a listed building since 1977.

-In the summer of 2004, the building was renovated.
+In the summer of 2004, the housing complex was renovated.